Stexu/StreamAssist/README.md

 3.Run it

-4.Add the Names in the fields and press "Refresh Textfiles"
+4.Add the Names in the fields, reset the score and press "Refresh Textfiles"

 5.???